shailen/shailen.github.com/source/_posts/2012-11-15-character-codes-and-strings-in-dart.markdown

 categories: [charCodes, charCodeAt, StringBuffer]
 ---

-In my Python programs, I found use for the `ord()` and `chr()` builtins. `ord()` takes a character as an argument and returns its ASCII value; `chr()` takes an ASCII value as an argument and returns the corresponding string character (these are rough descriptions; you can read more about these builtins [here]("http://docs.python.org/2/library/functions.html#ord")).
+In my Python programs, I found use for the `ord()` and `chr()` builtins. `ord()` to convert between string characters and their
+ASCII representations.
 Similar tools exist in Dart.
 To get a list of character codes for a string, use `charCodes`:
     String s = "hello";
     print(s.charCodes);
     // [104, 101, 108, 108, 111]